-What is a short sale and how does it benefit you here in San Antonio?
+What is a short sale and how does it benefit you here in South Texas area?

 If you’re thinking that question about yourself… great question!

-In this article we’ll dive into that question so you as a San Antonio TX home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.
+In this article we’ll dive into that question so you as a South Texas area TX home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.

 What is a Short Sale and How Does it Benefit You?